Esha-sky/Finance-Learning-App-UAceIT-/README.md

 # My Experience being a Mentee in UAceIT Mentorship Program 2.0
 It was a great experience being a part of this program and not to mention being in such a supportive team where we can freely exchange our ideas.
 The mentor was very helpful and guided us whenever we got stuck.
 <br/>
 Learnt a lot in this 6-weeks time period.
-This opportunity not only helped me to buid my technical skills but also to network with cooperative and hard-working teammates.
+This opportunity not only helped me to build my technical skills but also to network with cooperative and hard-working teammates.